MrBowler/Six_Tweets_of_Separation/crawl/README.txt

 README for "Six Tweets of Separation" Crawl Code
 ================================================
-What needs to be installed:
+What Python libraries need to be installed:
 	* tweepy
 	* ujson